Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 This website offers visitors the chance to browse and buy knitwear made by Belgian/Welsh knitter Stien.
 Visitors can also create a user profile, leave reviews and add products to their favourites.
 The seller can showcase her handmade knitwear and offer a wide range of choices to the user.

-Seafoam winter is created as my final milestone project for the Level 5 Diploma in Full Stack Web App Development by Code Institute.
+Seafoam winter is created as my final milestone project for the Level 5 Diploma in Web Application Development by Code Institute.
 This website was built with the help of the walk through project 'Boutique Ado' by [Code Institute](https://codeinstitute.net/).

 <img src="media/mockup.jpg" width="800"/><br>